-Firstly I would suggest becoming familiar with the controls and exam set up by looking at the demo videos at the Pearson VUE and Oriel sites.
+Firstly, I would suggest becoming familiar with the controls and exam set up by looking at the demo videos at the Pearson VUE and Oriel sites.

 From my own experience with doctors preparing for MSRA there are two main chosen approaches – question-bank based and ‘formal revision’ based – and I am often asked which is best.

 My simple answer is that relying on one method alone can leave you a little short.
 No question bank can cover every aspect of the MSRA, whilst purely reading books and guidelines will not give your brain adequate exposure to problem-solving.
-If planned well, both should be used hand-in-hand as both have advantages in terms of improving retention and performance.
+If planned well, both should be used together as both have advantages in terms of improving retention and performance.

 Making optimum use of time is important – using travel time to answer a few questions here or there, or listen to a chapter of our MSRA Clinical Crammer Audiobook or MSRA SJT Principles Audiobook courses for example, can add to the formal preparation time that you sit down to do.